megazear7/rpg-session-processor/README.md

 1. **Parameter Validation**: Reads audio filename from command line arguments
 2. **File Validation**: Checks audio file format and integrity
-3. **Duration Analysis**: Determines if splitting is needed (>30 minutes)
+3. **Duration Analysis**: Determines if splitting is needed (>45 minutes)
-4. **Smart Splitting**: Divides long recordings into 30-minute segments
+4. **Smart Splitting**: Divides long recordings into 45-minute segments
-5. **Parallel Transcription**: Processes segments concurrently using audio AI
+5. **Bullet Point Extraction**: Uses audio AI to extract event outlines from segments
-6. **Synthesis**: Combines transcriptions into coherent summaries
+6. **Synthesis**: Combines segment bullet points into coherent outline
-7. **Length Adjustment**: Uses text AI to meet target word counts
+7. **Multiple Summaries**: Generates various summary types from bullet points:
+   - Play-by-play session summary
+   - DM notes for game masters
+   - Concise bullet-point summary
+   - Narrative story summary
+   - Descriptive title

 ### AI Models Used

-- **Audio Model**: `gpt-audio-2025-08-28` - For transcription and understanding spoken content
+- **Audio Model**: Configurable via `config.json` - For transcription and understanding spoken content
-- **Text Model**: `gpt-4.1-2025-04-14` - For synthesis, summarization, and content adjustment
+- **Text Model**: Configurable via `config.json` - For synthesis, summarization, and content adjustment

+Models are configured in `config.json` and can be updated to use the latest available models.

 ## Output Formats

+### Bullet Points (bullet-points.txt)
+Raw event outline extracted directly from the audio, capturing key events and plot points.

+### Play-by-Play (play-by-play.txt)
+Detailed chronological summary of the session events, providing a comprehensive recap of what happened (scales with audio length).

+### DM Notes (dm-notes.txt)
+Game master focused notes and recap, highlighting important plot points and character developments for future sessions (scales with audio length).

+### Summary (summary.txt)
+A concise bullet-point overview perfect for game masters to quickly review what happened during the session (scales with audio length).

-### Story Summary (story.txt)
+### Story (story.txt)
-A narrative-driven recap written in the style of a fantasy author, focusing on character actions and story events rather than game mechanics.
+A narrative-driven recap written in the style of a fantasy author, focusing on character actions and story events rather than game mechanics (scales with audio length).

-### Session Summary (summary.txt)
-A concise bullet-point overview perfect for game masters to quickly review what happened during the session.

 ### Title (title.txt)
 A descriptive title that captures the essence of the session.